Our technological landscape is ever-changing. Interconnected devices interact with other devices as well as people

 Presenters: Nizar Msadek

-Building Robust Self-* Systems Self-* systems are becoming increasingly complex in their organisational structures, especially when unknown heterogeneous entities might arbitrarily enter and leave the network at any time.
+Self-* systems are becoming increasingly complex in their organisational structures, especially when unknown heterogeneous entities might arbitrarily enter and leave the network at any time.
 Therefore, new ways have to be found to develop and manage them.
 One way to overcome this issue is trust.
 Using appropriate trust mechanisms, entities in the system can have a clue about which entities to cooperate with.
 This is very important to improve the robustness of self-* systems, which depends on a cooperation of autonomous entities.
 The contributions of our work are trustworthy concepts and generic self-* algorithms with the ability to self-configure, self-optimise, and self-heal that work in a distributed manner and with no central control to ensure robustness.
 In this demonstration, we report some results that we experimentally evolved from our TEM middleware.
 We address the feasibility of applying trust to the self-configuration property.
 This aims on the one hand to equally distribute the load of services on nodes as in a typical load balancing scenario and on the other hand to assign services with different importance levels to nodes so that the more important services are assigned to more trustworthy nodes.
 We also discuss the future application of our TEM middleware.

 Presenters: Gerrit Anders and Florian Siefert

-Smarter Grid Demo In open multi-agent systems, we can make only little assumptions about the system's scale, the behaviour of participating agents, and its environment.
 Especially with regard to mission-critical systems, the ability to deal with a large number of heterogeneous agents that are exposed to an uncertain environment becomes a major concern.
-A prominent example are power management systems whose paramount goal is to balance production and consumption in the presence of uncertain weather forecasts and variable demand.

 In this context, we tackled challenges comprising how to specify and design these systems to allow for their efficient and robust operation.
 At the heart of our approach, we introduced constraint-based specification techniques to tackle heterogeneity and trust models that allow the agents to measure, anticipate, and deal with uncertainties.
 On this basis, we presented algorithms for self-organisation and self-optimisation that enable the formation of scalable system structures at runtime and allow for efficient and robust resource allocation under adverse conditions.